Algebreaker/PulseWaveform/README.md

 ## PPG Model 2

 This is a ReadMe for the photopletysmography (PPG) analysis published in [].
 It is supposed to both provide an overview of the workings of the code, any issues we encountered and some further explanations that did not make it into the paper.
-The basic assumption is that the signal is decaying towards a baseline and that the three relevant peaks can be modelled more accurately/consistently *?* by discounting the decay element first.
+The basic assumption is that the signal is decaying towards a baseline and that the three relevant peaks can be modelled more consistently by discounting the decay element first.

 # Prerequisites
 The script makes use of the following packages: